SkillsUnion/tamkeen-software/docs/4-devops/cicd/cd.md

 5. Digital Ocean
 6. Render

 Some platforms offer hosting services for multiple programming languages and some would offer for a specific set of languages.
+So feel free to choose what ever service your team and project needs.